Maskgirl/GroupChat/README.md

 You can explore more on : <https://rudresh-chatgroup.herokuapp.com/>
 # Overview Of Website
-* First page is a login page Which will ask for username name and password
+* First page is a login page Which will ask for email name and password
 ![login page](https://raw.githubusercontent.com/RudreshVeerkhare/ChatGroup/master/readme%20images/login.png "login page")
 * At bottom of login container there is a link for Sign Up page for new users
 ![sign up page](https://raw.githubusercontent.com/RudreshVeerkhare/ChatGroup/master/readme%20images/register.png "register page")